ThatOtherAndrew/obsidian-digital-garden/src/site/notes/School/S4/Geography/Physical Environments/Formation of Depositional Features.md

 ---

 ### Formation of a Beach
-Deposition occurs in low-energy environments by [[School/S4/Geography/Physical Environments/Coasts and Wave Processes|constructive waves]], forming a beach.
+Deposition occurs in low-energy environments by [[School/S4/Geography/Physical Environments/Coasts and Wave Processes#Constructive and Destructive Waves|constructive waves]], forming a beach.
 The largest beaches usually form in bays, due to wave diffraction.
-Beaches are composed of rock fragments from eroded cliffs broken down by [[School/S4/Geography/Physical Environments/Coasts and Wave Processes|hydraulic action]].
+Beaches are composed of rock fragments from eroded cliffs broken down by [[School/S4/Geography/Physical Environments/Coasts and Wave Processes#Hydraulic Action|hydraulic action]].

 Beach material can be sorted by size, since the largest material is deposited first by the backwash as it loses energy retreating into the sea.
-They are also sorted by shape, as rounder material in the inter-tidal zone is subject to [[School/S4/Geography/Physical Environments/Coasts and Wave Processes|attrition]] and flatter stones can be flipped higher up the beach onto the berm by turbulent water.
+They are also sorted by shape, as rounder material in the inter-tidal zone is subject to [[School/S4/Geography/Physical Environments/Coasts and Wave Processes#Attrition|attrition]] and flatter stones can be flipped higher up the beach onto the berm by turbulent water.

 ```ad-example
 title: National 5 Example Question